A Conversation with Elle Schwab II

 Definitely finishes because they have longevity in a space.

-What’s a new piece we’re offering in the showroom that you’re excited about?
+What’s a new piece we’re offering in the furniture store that you’re excited about?

 Two pieces from last year’s market; an ottoman upholstered in an antiqued rug and a stunning amethyst crystal side table.
-We have quite the pillow collection in our showroom as well - I love being able to source from so many different colors and textures!
+We have quite the pillow collection in our furniture store as well - I love being able to source from so many different colors and textures!

 What spaces are you currently designing?